geoschem/geos-chem-shared-docs/supplemental-guides/libraries.rst

 On a shared computer cluster
 ============================

-If you plan to use GEOS-Chem on a shared computational cluster (e.g. at a university or research institution), then there is a good chance that your IT staff will have already installed several of the required libraries.
+If you plan to use :program:`GEOS-Chem` or :program:`HEMCO` on a shared computational cluster (e.g. at a university or research institution), then there is a good chance that your IT staff will have already installed several of the required libraries.

 Depending on your system's setup, there are a few different ways in which you can make these libraries available for use in your